socaltiger/BatchSubmit.com/README.md

 The application is divided into numerous separate tasks, each carry it's own parameters, ready for execution.<p>

+The fundamental flaw of traditional software is not complexity, but amnesia.
+Every launch begins with a blank parameter screen, forgetting the user’s last intent.
+BatchSubmit starts where work actually begins: a task that already knows how to run.<p>

 Seeking strategic partners for scaling (VC inquiries welcome).<p>

 Our mission:<p>